• Free shipping on all orders

 two sheepdog mating

-Sexual behavior is often accompanied by flirtatious behavior, such as pawing, play bows, licking, and tails up.
-Unfortunately, being an animal, just like all animals, it is normal behavior.
+Sexual behavior is often accompanied by flirtatious behavior, such as pawing, play bows, licking, and keeping their tails upright.
+Unfortunately, it is normal behavior.
 Just don’t let it go unchecked.

 Play Behavior

 Humping is a part of everyday play behavior, and it is guaranteed that at least one dog will mount another in group play.
-Poorly socialized dogs who do not know how to play appropriately will mount excessively, and they might get aroused too.
-Be sure to keep a check of his behavior, as other dogs will not appreciate too much mounting.
+Poorly socialized dogs who do not know how to play appropriately will mount excessively and might get aroused, too.
+Preventing the behavior is important since other dogs will not appreciate too much mounting.

 Overstimulation or Stress

-During intense, stressful, or exciting times, some dogs won’t know how to handle it, and they’ll resort to humping.
-Their feelings will become too much to manage, and they’ll have to direct their excitement or stress out on you, another dog, or a close object.
+During intense, stressful, or exciting times, some dogs dont’ know how to handle it, and they’ll resort to humping.
+Their feelings become too much to manage, and they’ll have to direct their excitement or stress out on you, another dog, or a close object.

 Overexcitement is the number-one reason that an immature puppy will engage in humping behavior.